aurorascharff/rsc-workshop/STEPS.md

 ### Slides: Introduksjon til React 19 og React Compiler

+## Enable React Compiler and look in devtools

+- Show package.json plugin and eslint-plugin
+- Add to next.config.js
+- See devtools
+- See eslint error

 ### App: Update CRUD with React 19 form actions and .bind

 - Create: form and action-prop, mention onClick and hydration and web standards, move it back into the layout